Earn your bachelor's degree and an MA in Applied Economics in just five years.

 The MA in Applied Economics is a STEM program designed for students who seek careers in business, finance, or government as economists, forecasters, policy analysts, economic researchers, or managers with strong quantitative skills.
 Our graduates have been hired by employers in a wide variety of organizations such as research institutes, medical centers, financial institutions, and federal and state governments.
 Because our MA in Applied Economics program gives its graduates a unique combination of theory, policy analysis, and data analytic skills, our graduates are well positioned for promotions after their initial placements.

-- Earn a post-baccalaureate certificate along with your MA in Applied Economics
+- Optional graduate certificate can be earned along with your MA in Applied Economics degree.

-- No GRE or GMAT test scores required for admission of qualified applicants
+- No application fee.
+No GRE or GMAT test scores required for admission of qualified applicants.

 Beyond number crunching